TodorZarkov/Library-Catalog/NOTES/workflow.md

   -- as static page

-  -- must read the api host from environment variable
+  -- must read the api host before serving the js!!!
+It will not do with env. variable.
+  -- I will change it statically for now.

 5 ui testing